-The proxy1 proxy maps the request to the ALLTOCLUSTER2 routing rule, and a response is received from a server in CLUSTER2.
+The result is the proxy1 proxy maps the request to the ALLTOCLUSTER2 routing rule, and a response is received from a server in CLUSTER2.
 The ALLTOCLUSTER1 routing rule is a possible match and can handle the request if the ALLTOCLUSTER2 routing rule did not exist.
-However, the ALLTOCLUSTER2 rule is the best match because its virtual host (server_host) explicitly lists host3.company.com.
+However, the ALLTOCLUSTER2 rule is the best match because its virtual host (server host) explicitly lists host3.company.com.